Debbie Lesko: Education

 Lesko favors empowering private schools and charter schools.
 Lesko introduced the Make Education Local Act of 2021 in the 117th Congress.

 Environment and energy

 Lesko rejects the scientific consensus on climate change, which states that climate change is progressing, dangerous, and primarily human caused.
 She has instead claimed that "certainly not the majority of it" is human-caused.

 In 2016, Lesko crafted a measure that would give Arizona utilities the right to charge separate rates for customers who produced their own energy through solar panels in order to prevent $600 million in subsidies from non-solar customers to solar customers.
 She crafted the measure with the utilities' assistance.

 Gun policy

 Lesko opposes changes to existing gun laws, saying "I think there's enough laws.
 The laws need to be enforced."
-She has received an "A" rating from the National Rifle Association.
+She has received an "A" rating from the NRA Political Victory Fund.

 Health care

 Lesko opposes universal health care and favors repealing the Affordable Care Act (Obamacare).
 She opposed Arizona's expansion of Medicaid coverage and sued former Arizona Governor Jan Brewer after she expanded the program.

 Lesko has said that COVID-19 vaccine distribution should prioritize American citizens over those who are in the country illegally.

 In 2017, Lesko sponsored and passed a bill in the Arizona State Senate that created a process for challenging a surprise medical bill when care is received from an out-of-network doctor at an in-network facility.
 Lesko said, "I knew this was an ongoing problem.
 I had seen reports that the media had done of different patients through no fault of their own were getting these surprise medical bills."
 Lesko introduced a resolution to recognize Medicare and Social Security as an important benefit that should be strengthened for future generations.